VoicesJun 01, 2023

 Satan wants all the glory.
 (That is why he was kicked out of heaven.
 He wanted to be God.)

 Our voice has unreasonable expectations.
-It needs to be perfect.
-It says I can’t tell them what I did, so I’ll cover it up and avoid it.
+Tells us we need to be perfect.
+We tell ourselves that we can’t tell them what I did, so we will cover it up and avoid it.
 Nobody has to know.

 Our voice tries to control and manipulate.
 We control with anger and demands.
 You are wrong, and I am right!